Ratanpur, Chhattisgarh

-Ratanpur was historical capital of Chhattisgarh until British takeover of Central Province from Maratha.
 Ratanpur is a town and a nagar palika in Bilaspur district in the Indian state of Chhattisgarh.
 It is located about 25 km from Bilaspur on National Highway 130 towards Ambikapur.

 History

-Ratanpura, originally known as Ratnapura, was the capital of Kalachuris of Ratnapura, who were a branch of the Kalachuris of Tripuri.
+Ratanpura, originally known as Ratnapura, was the capital of the Kalachuris of Ratnapura, who were a branch of the Kalachuris of Tripuri.
 According to the 1114 CE Ratanpur inscription of the local king Jajjaladeva I, his ancestor Kalingaraja conquered Dakshina Kosala region, and made Tummana (modern Tuman) his capital.
 Kalingaraja's grandson Ratnaraja established Ratnapura (modern Ratanpur).

 In 1407, the Kingdom of Ratanpur was divided into two parts, with its junior branch ruling from Raipur.
-It continued as the capital of Haihaiyavansi Kingdom until the 18th century, when it ruled large areas of Chhattisgarh, until the area passed to the control of the Bhosle and later the British.
+It continued as the capital of the Kingdom until the 18th century, when it ruled large areas of Chhattisgarh, until the area was brought under the rule of the Marathas led by Bhonsle Maharaja of Nagpur.
+Senasahibsubha Raghuji Bhonsle's son Bimbaji ruled over Chhatisgarh from his capital in Ratanpur.
+Later the area came under the rule of British.

 British India controlled Ratanpur from Bilaspur which was part of The Central Provinces.
 The Central Provinces covered part of Chhattisgarh and Maharashtra states and its capital was Nagpur.
 It became the Central Provinces and Berar in 1903.

 After independence of India, Ratanpur became part of Madhya Pradesh with Bhopal as its capital.
 On formation of Chhattisgarh state the capital city of Chhattisgarh shifted to Raipur.